How to make an app like Facebook?

 See the image below for a highlight of the main differences between these three kinds of apps.

-I will personally choose a Hybrid app for developing an MPV.
+I prefer the Hybrid app approach for developing an MPV.
 Here are my reasons.

 - It is easier to streamline the development for both Android and iOS